cochrancj/ConcentrationGame/User_Story.md

 Flip tiles back over to begin.

-When the player clicks a tile, flip tile over with an animation and set toggle the class to face up; do a second time with your second click.
+When the player clicks a tile, flip tile over with an animation and toggle the class to face up; do a second time with your second click.

 If tiles match, remove from board (add display: none class); if they do not match, flip both cards back over (face down class).